 Although you are the first line of defense when it comes to spotting roof damage, be aware of your limitations and do not hesitate to call in a roofer for a professional inspection.
 A basic inspection could save you thousands of dollars in roofing repair costs by spotting minor damage before it turns into a major problem.
 A trained professional also has the tools and safety techniques to get up on your roof and check for damage.
 Getting on your roof yourself is not recommended as it can lead to personal injury and also further damage to your property.

-If you find evidence of any of these issues, give us a call.
 Harris Roofing Specialists has been doing business for 35+ years and we know roofs!